NEXT UP ON this.

 ‘University doesn’t just provide you with a qualification, it provides you with an opportunity to develop life skills, networks (both social and professional) and core employability skills,’ she says.
 ‘Universities offer you the chance to develop these skills through coaching, mentoring, volunteering and internships.
 Other avenues are sporting, music, academic and cultural societies and clubs and access to peers and experts that can offer you support and guidance.’

 Hahn adds that, by gaining a university degree, you can demonstrate a commitment to learning and an ability to work independently outside the ‘safe structure’ of high school.
 ‘You will need to consistently be learning and developing as the world of work will continue to change,’ she says.

 If you really can’t decide on where you want to go, don’t let yourself be paralysed by the paradox of choice.
 It’s a good idea to start studying something rather than nothing so you can work out what suits you best.
 Never think you won’t have options to alter your path if you change your mind later on, Fraser advises.

 ‘Everyone will find themselves at a point of transition during their career,’ she says.
 ‘Whether it is during your studies or after your studies, there is never actually a wrong pathway.
 Whatever decision you make, the experience you get from that decision will help you identify what you like and dislike, and furthermore, help you confirm for yourself who it is you actually want to be.’

 ‘Many people come back to study later in life as they are looking at a transition and see the study as an effective way to get this; some people commit to ongoing study for their entire life!’

-‘Success is intrinsically hard to define but people who are passionate about what they do often find themselves progressing their careers as they don’t see what they do as “work”’, Walker explains.
+‘Success is intrinsically hard to define but people who are passionate about what they do often find themselves progressing their careers as they don’t see what they do as “work”’, Hahn explains.

 Subscribe for a regular dose of technology, innovation, culture and personal development.